zedwerks/keycloak-oid4vc/README.md

 ![Badge-Maturing]

-SPI that implements custom authenticator for Self-Issued OpenID Provider v2 (SIOPv2) and OID4VCI specifications.
+SPI that implements custom authenticator for Self-Issued OpenID Provider v2 (SIOPv2) and Open ID for Verifiable Presentation (OID4VP) specifications.

 A Java SPI for Keycloak that supports SIOPv2 (OpenID Connect for Verifiable Credential-based Authentication).
 This SPI integrates Verifiable Credential (VC) authentication into Keycloak’s authentication flow.